This is one of several user guides on specific topics. The directory for all user guides is here.

 With the settings as shown above, with nothing selected from either dropdown box, there is no hand rotation.
 Dealer and Vulnerability rotation proceed based on the settings in their respective panels, unaffected by the Hands panel.

-Let’s look at settings for a typical instructional scenario: you have a recipe where dealer has a no trump opening hand, LHO has low HCP, responder has 8-9 HCP and at least one 4-card major.
+Let’s look at settings for a typical instructional scenario: you have a recipe where dealer has a no trump opening hand, LHO has low HCP, responder has 8-9 HCP and at least one 4-card major and no 5-plus card suits.
 Here’s the shaper and recipe.
 (If you are reading this in an email and the recipe link comes up with an empty shaper and recipe, then try clicking the title of this blog post and reading the post directly on the blog.
 The links should work from there.)

 You like this recipe, and you want 16 boards for your students.
 You want dealer and vulnerability to rotate as they do on the duplicate scoresheet.
 You want the key cards (the 1NT opener and the potential Stayman responder) to rotate one seat clockwise for each board.
 To do that, you set the controls on the left side of the screen like this: